-Jenkins served as a longtime aide to U.S. President Lyndon B. Johnson from 1939 all the way into his presidency.
-He was known for his ability and pleasant temperament and was so close to President Johnson and the First Lady that the couple celebrated her 51st birthday at Jenkins’ house in 1963.
+Walter Jenkins served as a longtime aide to U.S. President Lyndon B. Johnson from 1939 into his presidency.
+He was known for his pleasant temperament and was so close to President Johnson and the first lady that the couple celebrated her 51st birthday at Jenkins’ house in 1963.

-A month before the 1964 presidential election, Jenkins and another man were arrested by Washington, D.C., police in a local YMCA restroom.
+A month before the 1964 presidential election, Jenkins and another man were arrested by police in a local YMCA restroom in Washington, D.C.
 Jenkins had just attended a cocktail party with his wife right before the arrest.
 In a pay-toilet stall in the YMCA basement, he had sex with Andy Choka, a 60-year-old Hungarian immigrant 14 years his senior.

 Police reportedly viewed their copulation through a secret peephole.
 The men were charged with disorderly conduct.

-At first, newspapers refused to run the story, but then they discovered that Jenkins had been arrested for a similar charge in the exact same YMCA bathroom in 1959.
+At first, newspapers refused to run the story, but then they discovered Jenkins had been arrested for cruising public restrooms at the exact same YMCA in 1959.
 Jenkins was then married to a woman and had six children with her.

-Although the case was subsequently dismissed, his arrest came at a time when homosexuals were considered a security risk by the U.S. government and Jenkins was forced to resign, effectively ending his career.
-President Johnson’s Republican opponent Barry Goldwater chose not to make the improper vetting of Jenkins or his arrest a campaign issue, but all the same, his campaign still released bumper stickers that read, “ALL THE WAY WITH LBJ, BUT DON’T GO NEAR THE YMCA.”
+Though the case against Walter Jenkins was subsequently dismissed, his arrest came at a time when homosexuals were considered a security risk by the U.S. government, so Jenkins was forced to resign, effectively ending his career.
+President Johnson’s Republican opponent Barry Goldwater chose not to make the improper vetting of Jenkins or his arrest a campaign issue, but all the same, his campaign still released bumper stickers that read, “All the way with LBJ, but don’t go near the YMCA.”

-He and his wife separated in 1972 but they never divorced.
+He and his wife separated in 1972 but never divorced.
 Jenkins died in 1985.
-His daughter assumes he was gay, though he never publicly came out.
+His daughter assumes he was gay, though Jenkins never publicly came out.

 3. Leigh Bowery (1991)